AryahP/ios101/README.md

   </div>

 ## App Brainstorming (Step 4)
+Adobe
-Adobe - drop images and display on screen, allow the user to change properties of the image
+- drop images in the application and display on the screen
+- allow the user to change properties of the image via drop-down menus Instagram
+- vanish messages with swipe-up
+- Create an account that connects to a separate database Duolingo
+- progress tracker
+- embed audio files
+- process input audio, map to application text, and say whether the text is correct
+- delete all progress
+Photos App
+- Generate click sound
+- Add timer before taking a picture

-Misc - Input email and message that directly sends to the email of the owner of the application, zoom in and out using hands (or thumbs)
+- Zoom in and out using fingers

+Personal App Brainstorming

 ## Notes